The Norman Conquest

 (More about William's own marriage to Matilda.)

 "Harold Rex interfectus est" - King Harold is killed

 William thought if he conquered England he might get rich.
 A lot of his friends agreed with him.
 So they sailed across the English Channel in a lot of small boats, and when they got there they did beat the Anglo-Saxons in the Battle of Hastings.
 The Anglo-Saxon king, Harold, got shot in the eye with an arrow and died.

 William (now people called him William the Conqueror) became the new king of England.
 He was crowned in Westminster Abbey.
 He built the Tower of London to live in, to keep himself and his family safe.
 William and all his friends spoke French, but the English people spoke Saxon.
 So for a long time rich people in England spoke French, and poor people spoke Saxon or English.
-But the Normans never really settled down to just stay at home.
-They kept fighting as mercenaries for the Byzantine kings and the Lombards in Italy, and by 1096 they were off in Jerusalem fighting the First Crusade.
+Some of the Anglo-Saxons seem to have left England about 1074 and sailed away to the Black Sea, where they started their own country of New England with their own city of New London.
+Many of them fought in the bodyguard of the Byzantine emperor Alexius.
+But the Normans never really settled down to just stay at home in England either.
+They also fought as mercenaries for the Byzantine kings and the Lombards in Italy, they invaded Greece (where they probably fought the New England Saxons), and by 1096 they were off in Jerusalem fighting the First Crusade.